 Have you been on this retreat?Read or write reviews

-Over the course of the week you’ll receive three complimentary massages, either Bibi’s Indian head massage or Dominique’s unique form of healing massage.
+Daily one-hour massages alternate between Indian head massage delivered on the yoga deck by owner Bibi Schofield, and Dominique Caubel’s unique form of healing massage on the terrace below.
 His method combines techniques from Ayurveda, Chinese medicine, Tibetan osteopathy, Reiki and Karuna.
 He varies his approach each time, so no two massages from him will feel the same.

 When you arrive, you’ll find a beautifully presented Malabar Hall notebook on your bed, to be taken as an invitation to write down reflections and observations throughout the week.
 The intention is that you let yourself feel bored, in order that you find some creativity in that stillness, and put pen to paper.

 Kenneth Schofield, Bibi’s husband, is a native Zimbabwean and an invaluable Zambezi bush guide, waking you up to the subtleties and complexities of the nature surrounding you.
 Expect astounding encounters with hippo and elephant, but also a deeper connection with plant and bird life, the nuances of native plants, and the history and context of the region.
 Your ears will become attuned to the distinct rumble of a lion’s roar, the jocular grunt of a hippo, and the call of a laughing dove.
 In Harare, there will be a visit to an eccentric animal sanctuary, where you might be introduced to the exceedingly shy (and near-extinct) pangolin.
 Plus expect hugs from the two resident dogs, Coco and Tedi.